AI-Intern-3/SmartHome-IoT-Automation/Part-5 read, send and store data on AWS db.md

 ---

-Step 5: Process and Store Data in AWS DynamoDB
+## Step 5: Process and Store Data in AWS DynamoDB

-1. AWS Lambda (Optional):
+1. AWS Lambda:

 If additional processing is required, you can trigger an AWS Lambda function from the IoT Rule to process the data before saving it in DynamoDB.